Basavaraj Bommai: Lingayat leader with origins in Janata Parivar | Politics

 - India

-Karnataka Chief Minister designate Basavaraj Somappa Bommai, a Yediyurappa loyalist, who has his origins in the Janata Parivar, will script history in being part of a father-son duo to have led the state on different occasions.
+Karnataka Chief Minister Basavaraj Somappa Bommai on Wednesday scripted history, becoming a part of only the second father-son duo to have led the state on different occasions, as he started a new innings at the top.

-Previously JDS Supremo H D Deve Gowda and his son Kumaraswamy have been CMs during different periods.
+Previously, JDS Supremo H D Deve Gowda and his son Kumaraswamy have been CMs of the southern state during different periods.

-Bommai's father S R Bommai was a Janata Parivar stalwart and had served as the 11th Chief Minister of Karnataka.
+Bommai's father S R Bommai was a Janata Parivar stalwart and had served as the 11th chief minister of Karnataka in the late 1980s.

+On Wednesday, Bommai took oath as chief minister, with Governor Thaawarchand Gehlot administering the oath to the 61 year-old leader at the Raj Bhavan here.

-The 61 year-old leader was the Minister for Home Affairs, Law, Parliamentary Affairs and Legislature in Yediyurappa's council of ministers that was dissolved on Monday and was also the Minister in-charge of Haveri and Udupi Districts.
+Bommai, a Lingayat leader from north Karnataka, handled Home, Law, Parliamentary Affairs and Legislature in B S Yediyurappa's council of ministers that was dissolved on Monday following the latter's resignation as chief minister and was also the Minister in-charge of Haveri and Udupi districts.

 Born on January 28, 1960 in Hubballi, Basavaraj Bommai is a graduate in Mechanical Engineering.